castacks/castacks.github.io/_team/andrew_jong.md

 link-new-tab: true
 ---

 Hi, nice to meet you!
 I'm Andrew, a Master's student at Carnegie Mellon University's Robotics Institute.
-My research interests involve multi-agent systems, reinforcement learning, and planning for real world applications.
-Currently I'm working on autonomous drones for wildfire fighting and disaster relief.
+My research interests involve multi-agent systems and planning for real world applications.
+I work on autonomous drones for wildfire assistance and disaster relief.
 I previously graduated from San Jose State University with a B.S. in Computer Science and minor in Mathematics.

-On weekends, I enjoy basketball, badminton, and ping pong.
+On weekends, I enjoy playing sports and music.

 ## Email ##
 ajong@andrew.cmu.edu